The Emerging AI Search Opportunity

 Market windows close faster than you think.
 Here's the clock on this opportunity:

-- Opportunity: Maximum
+- Opportunity: Developing

-- 15-20% of agencies adding AI search services
+- More agencies likely adding AI search services

-- Category education happening
+- Category education increasing

-- 40-50% of agencies offering some form of AI search
+- More agencies offering AI search capabilities

-- Market becomes competitive
+- Market becomes more competitive

 - Commoditized service offering